Lynsey here, head veil designer at The Wedding Veil Shop popping in to bring you 9 gorgeous wedding veil styles!

 Can I Wear A Juliet Cap Veil With Any Hairstyle?

 Yes.
-Although you might want to avoid too much height on top so as not to distort the cap.
+However you might want to avoid too much height on top so as not to distort the cap.
 Most Juliet caps come without a comb.
 You’ll usually attach them on either side of the head either with Kirby grips or with a ribbon tied underneath your hair.
 If you’re trying to achieve boho perfection, a loose wavy hairstyle is a must.

 The Skull Cap Variation

 There is a slightly more exaggerated version of the Juliet cap veil called a Skull cap veil.
 Instead of the capped section being on the top only and fastened at the sides, the Skull cap veil completely encircles the head.
 This means you have to wear your hair up and tuck it all into the skull cap.
-We don’t have any real bride pics of this one, but you can see one we made here: Skull cap veil.

 Our Real Brides Wearing Juliet Cap Veils